biopython/biopython.github.io/wiki/SeqIO.md

 Old Bio.SeqIO code
 ------------------

-There is some "old" code living in the Bio.SeqIO.generic and Bio.SeqIO.FASTA modules, such as the FastaReader class.
-These files were marked as deprecated after the release of the "new" Bio.SeqIO code in Biopython 1.43, and may be removed in a future release.
+There was some old code living in the Bio.SeqIO.generic and Bio.SeqIO.FASTA modules, such as the FastaReader class.
+These files were marked as deprecated after the release of the "new" Bio.SeqIO code in Biopython 1.43, and were removed in Biopython 1.47.